marceloclubhouse/dwayne/README.md

 ./dwayne.sh
 ```

-Upon running this script the first time, you will be asked to provide your bot's access token.
+Upon running this script the first time, you will be asked to provide your bot's access token, and optionally a
+YouTube Data API key if you want to enable queries.
 You only need to provide this once; the script will automatically clone this database, perform the required setup,
 and can be called after the initial installation to run Dwayne whenever you want.